 Cylinder lenses are lenses with different radii on the X and Y axes, hence the lens shape is cylindrical or semi-cylindrical, and only a single optical axis has image magnification.
 Cylinder lenses are commonly used as laser line generators, to adjust image height size, or to correct astigmatism in imaging systems.

-Any manufacturing process has its flaws, and the manufacturing of cylinder lenses is no exception, so minor geometric errors are inevitable.
+Any manufacturing process has its flaws, and the manufacturing of astigmatism cylindrical lens is no exception, so minor geometric errors are inevitable.
 Improper calibration during polishing can lead to some specific mechanical errors for cylinder lenses, resulting in optical distortion and negatively impacting performance.
 Therefore, it is crucial to strictly control these errors to ensure the performance of the cylinder lenses.
 ECOPTIK has achieved this with very strict and careful production processes to minimize unnecessary errors.

 In an ideal cylinder lens, the flat side of the lens is parallel to the cylindrical axis.
 The angular deviation between the flat side of the cylinder lens and the cylindrical axis is called wedge, usually measured in arc minutes.
 This angle is determined by measuring the thickness at both ends of the lens and calculating the angle between them.
 A wedge will cause the image to shift in a non-functional direction, like a wedge in window glass.